-Leadership/Ownership: Did you create a project of your own?
+Leadership Opportunity: Did you create a project of your own?
 How far did you carry it out?

-Honors & Recognitions: AMCAS Work and Activities Section
+Honors & Recognitions:

 The purpose of research in your AMCAS work activities is to demonstrate that you put tremendous time and effort in an intellectually challenging environment.
 Any results from that, whether it be publications, poster presentations, etc. is a byproduct of your work, and should be mentioned briefly (It should also be mentioned in its own category).